Resources for Providers

 Language Access

 Providers must provide adequate access for individuals with limited English proficiency (LEP) and for individuals who are deaf or hard of hearing.
-To learn more about the regulations and to access resources to help improve language access check out our Language Access Resource Guide.
+To learn more about the regulations and to access resources to help improve language access check out our Language Access (LEP) Extended Resource Guide.

 Trainings for Providers